furious-commander/furious-commander/README.md

 # Furious Commander

 This is a testable CLI framework, which uses [yargs](http://yargs.js.org/) and [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).
-It supports LeafCommands in any depth and provides decorators to easily define and use CLI `arguments` and `options`.
+It supports commands in any depth and provides decorators to easily define and use CLI `arguments` and `options`.

 ## Install